Linuxfabrik/lfops/roles/network/README.md

 ### Optional

-This role does not have any mandatory variables.
+This role does not have any optional variables.